Windsor Castle and Westminster

 But the museum at the historic Eton College, a short walk away and across the Thames from Windsor, doesn't open until the end of March, while boat rides to Runnymede (about three miles from Windsor where King John signed the Magna Carta) don't begin until April.
 No matter, though: touring the castle and the town of Windsor is quite enough for one day, and I'm satisfied with having seen just those.
 I really enjoyed the castle and the town — taken together they reminded me of something out of Shrek.

 The queen was in residence while I was there, and I know this because my audio guide (inclusive with the price of admission to the castle!) clued me in on how to tell: if the Union Jack is raised above the tower, she's not in residence, but if the Royal Standard is flying, then there she is (see illustrations below).
 Well, on Saturday the Royal Standard was raised above the tower.
-I wonder if the military band disturbs her
+I wonder if the military band disturbs her during the changing of the guards.
+Even though the ceremony takes place quite a distance from the royal residential chambers, the music is very loud.

 I've also included some pictures from last weekend taken in Westminster.